edinburgh-napier/set09121/lectures/lecture7.md

 # GDD Exercise

-Researching Design Documents Use Google to search for game design documents.
+Research Design Documents!
+Use Google to search for game design documents.
 There are quite a few out there and some templates.
 You are unlikely to find modern AAA games due to the collaborative approach and NDA requirements.
 If you do find a AAA one let us know.

 ---